 It isn’t that on most days they aren’t, but the sense of fullness is different today.
 The difference is the result of something I’ve grappled with for many years — a by product of raising my sons.
 The result of years of observation, interaction, angst, and tribulation coming to a conclusion milestone by sometimes painful milestone.

-The RT finished his first year of high school today, and in a few weeks will be 15.
+My youngest finished his first year of high school today, and in a few weeks, will be 15.
 But he did not beat The Geometry Teacher.
 He received a “D” for his hoop-jumping efforts in her class.
 In this newly completed step toward the rest of his education, I’m left wondering so many things about what I have strongly held on to about learning and raising humans:

 Some humans are better at being trained to jump through hoops than others.
 In fact, some are so good at it—it’s the point of their existence.
 Their day revolves around how many hoops are lined up, how far apart they are, and whether each successive hoop is positioned higher than the last.
 Whether the person jumping next to them is quicker, or more graceful in their quest to finish first.
 It isn’t about what is at the end of the hoops they crave.
 It’s the hoops.

 Some humans are more easily missed than others.
-Or skipped over like one skips a step when jogging up a flight of stairs to get to the next floor more quickly.
+Or skipped over—like one skips a step when jogging up a flight of stairs to get to the next floor more quickly.
 Their non-hoop jumping idiosyncrasies are not easily understood by others, and often difficult to tolerate.
 They are more than capable of jumping through the hoops than many others.
 Many.
-But they just don’t seem interested.
+But they don’t seem interested.
 What they see in the world and think about from one day to the next is difficult to know.
 They are quiet about much that matters, and talk about things that don’t.
 Hoops are not one of the things they think or talk about.